Jeholornis: Diet

 The type fossil of Jeholornis prima preserved over 50 round seeds in the area of the crop, each about 8-10 millimeters wide.
 The seeds belong to the form genus Carpolithes, thus it is uncertain what exact lineage of plant they represent.
 This J. prima specimen, while about two times heavier than the type specimen Shenzhouraptor, had three small teeth in the lower jaw, whereas no teeth were visible in the latter.
 Two other specimens, IVPP V13353 and the aforementioned V13550 are smaller still and most certainly immature individuals; they both have teeth.
 In the Shenzhouraptor type, the dentary and anterior skull are poorly preserved and this makes it impossible to say whether there were any teeth.
 The jaw is deep, the dentaries are well fused, and the teeth are reduced, and all indicate a specialized seed-feeding habit for Jeholornis.
 In 2017 it was announced, that one specimen was fossilized with gastroliths in its stomach.
-A 2022 study by the University of Oxford, england and Linyi University showed that Jeholornis prima was the earliest known fruit eating birds.
+A 2022 study by the University of Oxford, england and Linyi University showed that Jeholornis prima was the earliest known fruit eating bird.
 This trait possibly developed when plants somewhere around 135 million years ago started developing new kinds of fruits.
 Some birds like Jeholornis evolved the ability to eat the fruits and a co-evolutionary relationship started about 120 million years ago.
 During this study, they also found that Jeholornis was not just eating the seeds but the entire fruit itself.
-It would had pooped out un-crushed seeds helping the plant spread and grow into more fruit producing plants providing more food scorces for Jeholornis.
+It would have defecated un-crushed seeds helping the plant spread and grow into more fruit producing plants providing more food scorces for Jeholornis.